HISTORY OF PASCO COUNTY

 In 1931 the Junior Women’s Club held a Chasco Carnival.
 On June 27, 1931, the Evening Independent reported, “The Chasco Junior Woman’s club will hold a miniature Chasco fiesta on the grounds of Bay Lea Inn Thursday, July 2, at 2:30 p.m.
 A queen will be chosen, the story told at the original fiesta, which took place about nine years ago, will be enacted by tableaux, boats will be provided for trips up the river and many other good things will be arranged.
 A very small entrance fee will be charged.”

-The first Chasco Fiesta of the modern era was held in 1947.
+The first Chasco Fiesta of the modern era was held in 1947, by a consensus of newspaper coverage.
 Newspaper accounts at the time called it the first Chasco Fiesta since 1922.
+The Tampa Times on Feb.
+15, 1947, wrote, “Held only once before, in 1922, the festival was based on the legend of Pithla and Chasco.”

 In 1993 the boat parade was canceled because of what became known as the “No-Name Storm.”